daughters-inc/comet/README.md

 * Input the video id from the desired YouTube video in the frontend UI

 ## TODO
 Currently only analyzing the newest 20 comments.
 Soon it will cover the entire video.
+This will be change its course and be a self-hosted API using FastAPI